 - 6.14.1 The grounds of refusal include where the applicant is not a fit and proper person by virtue of having been convicted of certain offences.
 The general policy of the Council will be that anyone convicted of one of the specified offences shall not be granted a licence or shall have their licence revoked.
-The specified offences are: - Offences under sections forty-seven to fifty-six of the Offences against the Person Act 1861 (robbery, burglary, and blackmail) - Offences in Scotland involving personal violence or lewd, indecent, or libidinous conduct, or dishonest appropriation of property - Offences under the Street Collections Regulation (Scotland) Act 1915 - Offences under section five of the Police, Factories Etc. (Miscellaneous Provisions) Act 1916 - Any offence which necessarily involved a finding that the applicant acted fraudulently or dishonestly
+The offences include: - § Any offences of a violent or sexual nature - § Any offences involving robbery, burglary, and blackmail - Any offence which necessarily involved a finding that the applicant acted fraudulently or dishonestly - S Offences in Scotland involving personal violence or lewd, indecent, or libidinous conduct, or dishonest appropriation of property - S Offences under the Street Collections Regulation (Scotland) Act 1915 - S Offences under section five of the Police, Factories Etc. (Miscellaneous Provisions) Act 1916